TheFirstNoob/Discord-ChatGPT/README_EN.md

 # Discord ChatGPT Bot (Used gpt4free provider libs)
 ## All providers are operational and tested in the RU region.
 Your experience may vary!
-## Works correctly on Python version 3.11.5
+## Works and tested correctly on Python version 3.11.5

 * **This is a heavily modified version of the bot: https://github.com/Zero6992/chatGPT-discord-bot/**
 * **Special thanks to Zero6992 for the open-source project <3**